guiyouqiu/hello-world/README.md

 # hello-world

-I am here to apply machine learning/statistics techniques including NLP techniques to seemingly unrelated business data
+I am here to apply machine learning/statistics techniques such as topic modeling and word embeddings to seemingly unrelated business data